What is the best card reader in Ireland?

-This simple fixed rate makes it easy to forecast fees, and allows you to accept international and American Express cards without any additional costs.
-It is, however, a more expensive option than average to accept ‘normal’ card payments.
+This simple fixed rate makes it easy to calculate fees, and allows you to accept international and American Express cards without any additional costs.
+It is, however, an expensive option than average to accept local card payments.

-SumUp offers three terminals in Ireland: the SumUp Air, the SumUp 3G Printer, and the SumUp Solo.
+SumUp offers three affordable card reader in Ireland: the SumUp Air, the SumUp 3G Printer, and the SumUp Solo.
 Each device is sold at a different price, but the same 1.69% rate applies regardless of the terminal used.

 SumUp 3G Printer

 The SumUp 3G Printer is a stand-alone terminal, operating without the need to connect a tablet or smartphone.
-As its name suggests, it can work from anywhere via 3G (and Wi-Fi) thanks to an integrated SIM, and comes with a printer to hand out receipts on demand.
-Priced at €149, the SumUp 3G Printer will appeal to retailers looking for a traditional-looking stand-alone card machine, with no subscription or commitment.
+As its name suggests, it can work from anywhere via 3G (and Wi-Fi) thanks to an integrated SIM.
+It also comes with a printer to hand out receipts on demand.
+Priced at €149, the SumUp 3G Printer will appeal to retailers looking for a traditional-looking stand-alone card reader, with no subscription or commitment.

-Yavin Payment – modern and complete card machine offer for local businesses
+Yavin – the complete card reader for established businesses

-Yavin offers a modern and complete in-store payment solution, based on the latest generation of Android card machines, and some of the most competitive commissions on the market.
+Yavin offers a modern and complete in-store payment solution, based on the latest generation of Android card readers, and some of the most competitive fees on the market.

-- Acceptance of most payment methods: cards, contactless, QR codes, etc.
+- Acceptance of all payment methods in 4G or WiFi: cards, contactless, QR codes, etc.

 According to our tests, most merchants using Yavin pay less than 1% in fees on average.
 This makes the Yavin offer particularly attractive for businesses with regular cash-flows, such as restaurants, shops, grocery shops, hotels, franchises, etc.

-Yavin offers a modern and stylish card machine, from the latest generation of Android 4G & Wi-Fi card machines, with an integrated printer and HD touch screen.
-It is both elegant and robust (waterproof and drop-resistant), with a battery that lasts for over 8 hours.
+Yavin offers an elegant card reader, from the latest generation of Android 4G & Wi-Fi card readers.
+It features an integrated printer and HD touch screen.
+It is both elegant and robust (waterproof and drop-resistant), with a battery life that lasts for a full business day.

-Based on open technology, Yavin can connect (in principle) with all merchants’ favorite tools, such as cash register software, loyalty programs, etc. The complete list of Yavin’s partners is regularly updated on their website.
+Based on an open technology, the Yavin Terminal can connect with third-party tools, such as PoS systems, accounting software, loyalty programs, etc. The complete list of Yavin’s partners is regularly updated on their website.

-Square – new card machine offer for Irish micro-businesses
+Square – new card readers for starting Irish businesses

 US-based Square is a new entrant in the Irish in-store payment market.
-The company made its SumUp-like offering available in 2021, with a slightly different card machine range.
+The company made its SumUp-like offering available in 2021, with a slightly different card reader range.

-As with SumUp, you purchase your Square card machine once and then only pay-as-you-go.
-Square’s transaction fee is 1.75% for all terminals, slightly above SumUp’s 1.69%.
+As with SumUp, you have to buy your Square card reader once, and then only pay when you collect money.
+Square’s fixed transaction fee is of 1.75% for all terminals, slightly above SumUp’s 1.69%.

 In addition to classic in-store payment services, Square offers a selection of remote payment tools (payment links, QR code payments, etc.), with similar flat-rate pricing.

-Merchants can choose between two Square terminals: the minimalist Square Reader and the stand-alone Square Terminal.
+Irish merchants can choose between two Square terminals: the minimalist Square Reader and the standalone Square Terminal.

 The Square Reader is a most basic chip and contactless card reader.
-It needs to be connected via Bluetooth to an Apple or Android device, where the merchant will activate the reader and optionally ask the customer to type in their PIN code.
+It needs to be connected via Bluetooth to an Apple or Android device to operate.
+The merchant will have to activate the reader from their device, and optionally ask the customer to type in their PIN code.
 Available for an affordable €19, it is a rudimentary – yet smart and stylish – way to accept card and mobile payment.

-Simply named ‘Terminal’, Square’s most elaborate device combines the versatility of a classic card reader and a futuristic design.
+Simply named « Terminal », Square’s most elaborate device combines the versatility of a classic card reader with a futuristic design.
 It costs €169 and features a large HD touchscreen, an integrated printer, and a long-lasting battery.
-Only drawback: it connects via Wi-Fi only as there is no SIM card.
+Only drawback: it connects via Wi-Fi or Ethernet only as there is no SIM card.

-Elavon – classic card machine with high fees
+Elavon – a classic card reader offering with high fees

 Elavon is one of the world’s top payment providers, operating worldwide with more than 2 million customers in 30 countries.
 It is naturally present in Ireland, where it offers a wide range of payment services, including in-store payment.

-Elavon provides several types of classic Ingenico and Verifone payment card machines, that can be bought or leased, with transaction fees starting at 1%.
+Elavon provides several types of classic Ingenico and Verifone payment card readers, that can be bought or leased, with transaction fees starting at 1%.

 As merchants have to apply online to get a custom price from Elavon, it is difficult to provide a definitive answer regarding the total costs of Elavon’s offer.
 Public terminal leasing prices are nonetheless above-market, as for the commissions reported by merchants.
 We advise you ask for a quote if you want to get a full picture of Elavon’s costs for your business.

-To be noted: there is a high complaint volume from merchants online, with a recurring reporting of a lack of customer service.
+To be noted: there is a high volume of complaints from merchants online, with a recurring reporting of a lack of customer service.

-Elavon clients will have the choice between 3 card machine families: MobileMerchant (connecting via smartphone), Tetra (traditional terminals), Poynt (touchscreen terminals).
+Elavon clients will have the choice between 3 card reader families: MobileMerchant (connecting via smartphone), Tetra (traditional terminals), Poynt (touchscreen terminals).

 The Tetra Move 5000 and Tetra Desk 5000 are two mobile and fixed traditional Ingenico terminals, that can be rented from €15 per month.
 They include all the features of traditional terminals, and differ mostly by their connectivity: 3G, Wi-Fi and/or Bluetooth for the Move, Ethernet for the Desk.
 Minimum transaction fees start at 1%.